Licensing and Trademarks

-Follow this process when designing and ordering T-shirts, work shirts, hats and other giveaway items for your unit or department.
+Follow this process when designing and ordering T-shirts, work shirts, garments, hats and other giveaway or promotional items for your unit or department.
 All items bearing the University of Delaware name or marks MUST be created through a IMG College-licensed vendor.
 For additional guidance and support for this process, please be sure to work with the communications team that supports your college or campus unit.

 - Carefully consider the apparel item you’d like to purchase (e.g., color, style, fabric) and the look of the graphic(s) to be featured on it.
 Determine the quantity needed.

 - Consult UD’s Brand Style Guide.

 - If possible, create a color mockup of the item’s design.

 - Consult UD’s list of licensees and select 2–3 vendors that specialize in the type of item to be ordered.
 Contact the selected vendors for price quotes and choose the quote that meets your needs.